First Nations Art Prize

-Aboriginal and Torres Strait Islander artists with a connection to north-east Victoria or the Murray NSW region are invited to enter the 2025 First Nations Art Prize, with artworks responding to the theme of WATER.
+Every two years, Aboriginal and Torres Strait Islander artists with a connection to north-east Victoria or the Murray NSW region are invited to enter the North East Water First Nations Art Prize, with artworks responding to the theme of WATER.

-Held biennially, the prize celebrates the talent of local First Nations artists and highlights the rich creative community within our region.
-Don't miss this opportunity to share your work and be part of this vibrant showcase.
+The biennial prize celebrates the talent of local First Nations artists and highlights the rich creative community within our region.

 Our partners